CSteen57/SteenCorp-AD-Lab/Phases/README.md

 Phase 3 focused on DHCP, DNS, IP addressing, and network troubleshooting inside the SteenCorp domain environment.

+The original Phase 3 design used an isolated VMware LAN Segment to remove unwanted VMware DHCP interference and allow DC01 to act as the controlled DHCP/DNS source for the lab.

+A later help desk ticket revealed that the isolated LAN Segment allowed internal domain connectivity but did not provide internet access for domain clients.
+The lab was updated after Ticket #006 to use VMware NAT-backed `VMnet8`, while keeping DC01 as the DHCP and DNS server.

 Key focus areas:

 - IP addressing design